TitusQuinctiusFlamininus/Code-Automation-Examples/datarade-code-challenge/README.md

 7. **Run all the Tests**

-First, start up the Docker Daemon by starting the Docker Desktop App; then run Maven:
+First, **start up the Docker Daemon by starting the Docker Desktop App**; then run Maven:

 **mvn clean package**